19 weeks + 1 day pregnant

 When we moved into our new home earlier this year, one of the removal men asked me if I had kids.
 I was two weeks post loss and totally flummoxed.
 My friend answered for me “No,” she said quickly.
 I was initially grateful for the rescue but then felt bitterly sad that we had denied my daughter’s existence.
 I wasn’t prepared for the question, but I’m not sure I ever will totally be.

 How do you decide what to say?
 How much of your story, your heart to give away?
 I’m finding that it all depends on how strong I’m feeling at the time and how much I trust the person to ‘receive’ such difficult information.
 The loss is like a wound I carry and sometimes I need to sheild that wound in order to remain ‘fully operational’ in the real world.
 Other times I’m willing to drop that guard and allow myself to be vulnerable.
 Sometimes sharing that wound helps it to heal a little.
 My mum always told me that a wound would heal faster if you left it open rather than covering it under a plaster.
 I think that’s a good analogy for grief; the more you expose that wound, the easier it becomes, the less painful it becomes.
-I hope that one day I’ll be able to walk around free from that plaster… I just hope that the rest of the world is ready with the first aid kit.
+I hope that one day I’ll be able to walk around free from that plaster… I just hope that the rest of the world is on standby with a first aid kit.